An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Limitations

 \item Our methods are applied in zero-shot scenarios without any training.
-The zero-shot method has inherent disadvantages, e.g., being sensitive to prompts and having unstable performance.
 The zero-shot approach itself does not enhance the LLMs's inherent capability in utility judgments but rather employs strategies to improve performance on utility judgment tasks.
 Future research should explore designing more effective training methods, e.g., utilizing our iterative framework with self-evolution techniques \cite{singh2023beyond}, to genuinely enhance the LLMs's ability in utility judgments through training.

 \item The number of candidate passages in the search scenario is much larger than 20.
 The number of search results we assumed is too small.
 We need to continue to study utility judgments in large-scale scenarios in the future.